lindhor/geoportal-server-catalog-wiki/Security-configuration-LDAP.md

 ## Configure Geoportal Server to use LDAP

 In Progress
+This page describes how to configure Geoportal Server to use LDAP for authentication.

 ### 1. Uncomment the following line in app-security.xml to use file authentication-ldap.xml for authentication
 ```